pataruco/ga-lessons/lessons/accesability/slides.md

 Benefits:

-* Easier to develop with — as mentioned above, you get some functionality for free, plus it is arguably easier to understand.
+* **Easier to develop with**: you get some functionality for free, plus it is arguably easier to understand.
-* Better on mobile — semantic HTML is arguably lighter in file size than non-semantic spaghetti code, and easier to make responsive.
+* **Better on mobile**: semantic HTML is arguably lighter in file size than non-semantic spaghetti code, and easier to make responsive.
-* Good for SEO — search engines give more importance to keywords inside headings, links, etc., than keywords included in non-semantic `<div>`s, etc., so your documents will be more findable by customers.
+* **Good for SEO**:search engines give more importance to keywords inside headings, links, etc., than keywords included in non-semantic `<div>`s, etc., so your documents will be more findable by customers.

 ---